biometry/APES/LectureNotes/2016-JAGS/Overdispersion/OverdispersionJAGS.md

 Overdispersion is often mentioned together with zero-inflation, but it is distinct.
 Overdispersion also includes the case where none of your data points are actually $0$.
 We'll look at zero-inflation later, and stick to overdispersion here.

 # Recognising (and testing for) overdispersion
 May we should start with an example to get the point visualised.
+Note that we manually set the breaks to 1-unit bins, so that we can see the $0$s as they are, not pooled with 1s, 2s, etc.

 ```r
 library(lme4)